Liberation of Finnmark: Background

 Soviet Air Forces had been attacking German positions in Finnmark since at least that February.
 Hammerfest was first attacked on 14 February 1944.
 On 23 August, they bombed the town of Vadsø, which had been sheltering around 2,000 German soldiers.
 Hammerfest was bombed a second time on 29 August.
 Heavily damaged, what remained of the settlements would be almost entirely destroyed during the German withdrawal in following months.

 Soviet preparations, which had lasted for two months, had not gone unnoticed by the Germans.
 General Lothar Rendulic, who served as both head of the 20th Mountain Army and overall theater commander, was aware of the threat posed by the upcoming offensive.
 Prior to the start of the Soviet attack, the defending Germans had been ordered to abandon Petsamo on 15 October, and Kirkenes by the beginning of November.
 To stall the Soviets, the Germans enacted a scorched earth policy and began to sabotage local infrastructure and destroy villages in the vicinity.
 Thousands of civilians from Finnmark and northern Troms were forcibly evacuated to southern Norway.
 Between 43,000 and 45,000 Norwegian civilians were forced out of Finnmark.
 Rendulic claimed to have successfully evicted all but 200 Norwegians which he promised he would handle.
 In reality, between 20,000 and 25,000 civilians avoided relocation, including 10,000 residents of Kirkenes and the Varanger Peninsula who could not be moved due to logistical constraints and 8,500 Saami nomads who were exempt from the removal policy.

 The Soviets attacked on 7 October.
 They captured Petsamo on 15 October, but due to supply problems, then had to halt the offensive for three days.
 Resuming on the 18th, they advanced down the Petsamo-Tarnet road, reaching the Norwegian border on the evening of 19 October.
 From here the Soviets would continue towards Kirkenes.

 Liberation

+Soviet deaths during the Soviet force's campaign into Finnmark, was 611.

 Recapture of Kirkenes

 The fight for Kirkenes started on October 23, 1944, as the Soviet 14th Rifle Division beat off a series of counter-attacks from Tarnet to Kirkenes as they pursued the retreating Germans from Finland.
-That night, the 45th Rifle Division crossed the Jar Fjord, leaving their tanks and rocket launchers with the 14th Rifle Division.
+That night, the 45th Rifle Division crossed the Jarfjord, leaving their tanks and rocket launchers with the 14th Rifle Division.
 Further south, the 10th Guards Division crossed over a pontoon bridge at Holmfoss, accompanied by KV tanks and self-propelled artillery.